Accelerating Distributed Optimization via Fixed-time Convergent Flows: Extensions to Non-convex Functions and Consistent Discretization: Introduction

 \section{Introduction}

-Over the past decade, distributed optimization problems over peer-to-peer network have received considerable attention due to the size and complexity of datasets, privacy concerns and communication constraints among multiple agents \cite{nedic2010constrained,lu2012zero,nedic2015distributed,lin2017distributed,pan2018distributed}.
+Over the past decade, distributed optimization problems over a peer-to-peer network have received considerable attention due to the size and complexity of the dataset, privacy concerns, and communication constraints among multiple agents \cite{nedic2015distributed,lin2017distributed,pan2018distributed}.
 These distributed convex optimization problems take the following form:

-where $F(\cdot)$ is the team objective function, and the convex function $f_i: \mathbb{R}^d\to\mathbb{R}$ represents the local objective function of the $i^\text{th}$ agent where $i \in\{1,2, \ldots, N\}$ for some positive integer $N$.
-Distributed optimization problems find applications in several domains including, but not limited to, sensor networks \cite{rabbat2004distributed}, formation control \cite{wang2012leader}, satellite tracking \cite{hu2016smooth}, and large-scale machine learning \cite{nathan2017optimization}.
-Most of the prior work on distributed convex optimization is primarily concerned with designing discrete-time algorithms \cite{nedic2010constrained,blatt2007convergent,nedic2017achieving}.
-In recent years, the use of dynamical systems for continuous-time optimization has emerged as a viable alternative \cite{lin2017distributed,pan2018distributed,feng2017finite,liu2014continuous,hu2018distributed,su2014differential}.
-Continuous-time dynamical systems for solving optimization problems can be efficiently implemented using analog electronic circuits \cite{tank1986simple, xia2002projection}.
-Moreover, this viewpoint enables use of tools from Lyapunov theory and differential equations for analysis and design of optimization procedures.
-Table~\ref{tab:summary} briefly summarizes existing works on continuous-time algorithms for distributed optimization.
+where $F(\cdot)$ is the team objective function, and the convex function $f_i: \mathbb{R}^d\to\mathbb{R}$ represents the local objective function of the $i^\text{th}$ agent, where $i \in\{1,2, \ldots, N\}$ for some positive integer $N$.
+Distributed optimization problems find applications in several domains including, but not limited to, sensor networks~ \cite{rabbat2004distributed}, satellite tracking~\cite{hu2016smooth}, and large-scale machine learning~\cite{nathan2017optimization}.
+Distributed optimization problems facilitate distributed coordination among the agents, as well as minimization of the team objective function.
+Consequently, these problems are inherently more complex than other multi-agent control problems, such as, distributed consensus.

+In recent years, the use of continuous-time dynamical systems for distributed optimization has emerged as a viable alternative \cite{lin2017distributed,pan2018distributed,feng2017finite,hu2018distributed,su2014differential}.
+This viewpoint enables the use of tools from Lyapunov theory and differential equations for the analysis and design of optimization procedures.
+It is worth mentioning that most of the existing continuous-time schemes for distributed optimization are only asymptotically (or exponentially at best) convergent.
+On the other hand, most practical multi-agent optimization tasks, such as distributed economic dispatch, often undergo frequent changes in operating conditions, thereby requiring the optima to be achieved in a finite amount of time.